 Examples of storytelling:

 Begin the report with a personal message from the CEO or senior executive.
-This message should emphasise why ESG actions are critical to the future of the company and its stakeholders and offer reflections on the importance of sustainable development and leadership’s personal commitment.
-This introduction humanises the report, builds trust, and helps stakeholders understand that ESG is both a business strategy and a reflection of leadership values.
+This message should emphasize why ESG actions are critical to the future of the company and its stakeholders and offer reflections on the importance of sustainable development and leadership’s commitment.

-Illustrating how sustainable development impacts customers and other stakeholders, such as business partners or suppliers, demonstrates the company’s responsiveness to the needs of those seeking sustainable solutions.
+Illustrating how sustainable development impacts customers and other stakeholders, such as business partners or suppliers.
+Storytelling can focus on how the company adapts its products, services, or operational models to meet the needs of customers seeking more sustainable solutions.
+It demonstrates the company’s responsiveness to the needs of those seeking sustainable solutions.

 Storytelling in the ESG report can also show how the company’s activities impact local communities.
 Describe specific projects that the company supports, which may include environmental, educational or social initiatives.
 Collaboration with NGOs, for example, can be highlighted to show how these partnerships contribute to achieving ambitious ESG goals and underscore the company’s commitment to making a positive difference.